NEW ✨ Let's Crush It on Amazon Together! Contact Us Today

 Customer

-Look for Products with a Low Review Count (About 2-3 Products With < 50 Reviews on Page 1)
+Look for Products with a low review count (About 2-3 Products With < 50 Reviews on Page 1)

-Identify the Unique Selling Point (USP)
+Identify the Unique Selling Proposition (USP)

 But for products with less than 4.5 ratings, you can identify some negative reviews and understand the gaps in the products.
 Use these gaps to improve your products and tailor your product messaging.